Queen's Cinerama Theatre

 The building was designed by Newcastle architects Marshall & Tweedy and there were 1,047 seats in the stalls and 366 in the small circle.
 There were also six private boxes at circle level along each of the two side walls.
 There was a square proscenium arch and rounded barrel ceiling.
 Initially an independent cinema, it was taken over by George Black in March 1920 and a Vincent 3Manual 29Ranks straight organ was installed.

-In 1928, George Black sold the Queen’s Hall to General Theatres Coropration and it was closed for four weeks during July and August 1928 for redecoration.
-It was soon under the operations of Gaumont British Theatres when they took over General Theatre Corporation, and it became the premier Gaumont Theatre in the city.
+In 1928, George Black sold the Queen’s Hall to General Theatres Corporation and it was closed for four weeks during July and August 1928 for redecoration.
+It was soon under the operations of Gaumont British Theatres when they took over General Theatre Corporation, and it became the premier Gaumont operated theatre in the city.

 In 1957, the organ was sold and removed from the cinema and a new wide screen was erected in front of the old proscenium opening.
 The Queen’s Hall began screening Roadshow films.
 First came "Around the World in 80 Days" which ran for 3 months.
 "The Ten Commandments" ran for 4 months in May to August 1958.
 The cinema was then equipped to screen Todd-AO and it opened with "South Pacific" which ran for 81 weeks from September 1958.
 The Queen’s Hall was closed on 15th June 1963, to be converted into a Cinerama Theatre.
 The building was totally gutted and a new roof installed.
 Seating was reduced to 972 (613 stalls and 359 circle) in the new luxury cinema, which had drapes on the wall and a huge curved screen.